 Q. What time are the groups?

-A. Groups are conducted Monday - Friday at 2:30, 3:30.
-5:00 and 6:20.
+A. Groups are conducted Monday - Thursday at 2:30, 3:30, 5:00, and 6:20.
 Group starting times might also be staggered slightly to accommodate the space.
 Typically the later into the day the older the child (i.e., 2:30 are usually kindergarteners; 6:20 groups are middle and high school).
 However, to allow for proper spacing and distancing, groups may also be developed at times other than those stated.

 Q. Is there a waiting list?

 A. Children may often start within 1- 2 weeks of their interview provided we have a compatible group, meeting at a time the family can commit to and there is space in it.
 If there is not currently a group that would match well with your child, or if your child matches well with a group that is already full with 7 kids, you will be placed on a waitlist and we will contact you when an appropriate space opens up.

 Q. Can you describe a "typical" game?

 A. Most games at the Academy involve the group working together for a common goal.
 The success of one member depends upon the success of another and the more the group works together the more success they will find.
 Problem-solving games where the group has to communicate and figure out a challenge (e.g., how to get from point A to point B without touching some of the obstacles in the way) are frequently employed.
 Team obstacle course where we work on a group time, games where the staff play against the group or challenge games where the children are encouraged to push themselves beyond their self-imposed limitations are also utilized.